stnbu/mass_gathering/README.md

 1. `cd` to the root directory of the repository and execute the command `cargo run`.

 Please file a [GitHub Issue](https://github.com/stnbu/mass_gathering/issues/new/choose) if you have difficulty compiling the project.

-### Notes

-> `*`   - Masses combine, radius grows in proportion.
->
-> `**`  - Oops.
-According to the above gameplay, _some particular player_ will own the largest planet,
->         meaning that the winner is pre-determined long before the game ends over.

----

-## Ideas/Misc

-* Firmament, with a few stars at least
-* Snow: render some fuzzy tiny specs only in-view, de-allocate when they disappear.
-Maybe give a bit of Brownian motion.
-* The game:
-  * ✅ They merge when they touch
-  * ✅ You have infinite thrust, infinite fuel and can thrust fore and aft
-  * You can _nudge_ anything with one unit.
-You have a 10 nudge capacity that is replenished one nudge every 3 seconds
-  * If you strike a ball, you reflect
-  * You get "ownership" of anything you nudge
-  * Ownership is contagious:
-    * If a thing you own contacts an unowned thing, you get ownership of unowned thing
-    * if a thing you own contacts a thing owned by ANOTHER PLAYER, ownership is determined by mass (more massive body gets total ownership.)

-* Time:
-  * Since you and the other players don't _directly_ interact, you might be able to have different perceptions of time.
-You go slow, they go fast. [actually...not the case? weird.
-Depends on whether/when planets are fired upon.]
-  * If sharing a common "rate" for the passage of time, player 1 could set a min/max and player 2 could have a separate min/max, and the
-  "speed" at which time passes could stay where its bounded by both.
-For example `[....m1.m2.....[T]..M1....M2.....]` (obvious, yes?)